loopbackio/loopback-connector-mongodb/README.md

 # loopback-connector-mongodb

-The official MongoDB connector for the LoopBack framework.
+Iterpro fork from the official MongoDB connector for the LoopBack framework.

 ## Installation